Wednesday, April 24, 2013

 For the same meal I made a 7 layer salad with the normal salad fixings, but instead of the gross mayo topping I just gave different light options.
 It was delish!
 Look at the pic of my table, those peas were so fresh and green!

 Then it was topped off with Chocolate Lasagna!
 Yes I said it!
 Chocolate Lasagna!
 Make it, eat it, love it, threaten to slap anyone's hand who touches it without your permission!
 Ahaha!
 I omitted the chips from the top.
 I mean c'mon I've already packed enough cals into this dish.
-Let's be someone realistic ahaha!
+Let's be realistic ahaha!

 http://centercutcook.com/chocolate-lasagna/